d1funto/amxx-pawn-dataset/README.md

 **Total**: ~3,967 unique pages

 This collection captures a broad spectrum of documentation, tutorials, plugin references, and community discussions, making it well-suited for semantic search, retrieval-augmented generation (RAG), or embedding-based applications in the context of legacy modding ecosystems.

+# AMXX Pawn Dataset

+Collection of the latest include files for AMX Mod X 1.10 and ReAPI, providing ready-to-use headers and extensions for fast CS 1.6 plugin development.